-Contract - includes the contract provisions in this document, the application, and pension law addendum.
+Contract - includes the contract provisions in this document, the application, applicable supplements, applicable pension law addendum and only the specific information in the fund facts as detailed in Section 1 of the contract.
 It also includes any subsequent amendments agreed to by Sun Life in writing.
-It does not include the information folder or the fund facts.
+It does not include the information folder.